 The domino effect of COVID-19 is starting to impact virtually every aspect of the economy, including the plumbing industry.

-Like many service providers, plumbers deal with customers in a face-to-face manner.
+Like many service providers, plumbers in Los Angeles deal with customers in a face-to-face manner.

 We’re out there entering our clients’ homes and providing “hands-on” assistance with various issues.
 In the midst of a pandemic, the problems with this type of business are obvious.